Paul-B98/Paul-B98/README.md

 - 📚 Exploring new tools, frameworks, and languages back and forth
 - 🧪 Automating tasks, building prototypes, and trying out weekend ideas
 - 🏁 Hackathons: you’ll find me there every year if I have the chance
-- 🛠 Planning `erp@Home`, a lightweight, modular ERP system for personal use
+- 🛠 Planning `ERP@Home`, a lightweight, modular ERP system for personal use

 ---